Best Breathing Exercises for Anxiety

 Creating a Daily Breathing Practice

-Honestly, consistency is more important than how long you do it for.
-I used to think I had to meditate for 30 minutes or it didn't "count," but that's just not true.
-Just five minutes a day is enough to start building the habit.
-I try to do some belly breathing when I wake up to start the day off calmly, and the 4-7-8 thing is now part of my bedtime routine.
+Honestly, it’s consistency that matters more than the length of time.
+I used to think that I had to meditate for 30 minutes or it didn’t “count,” but that’s just not true.
+Five minutes a day is all it takes to begin the habit.
+I try to do some belly breathing when I wake up so I can start the day calmly, and the 4-7-8 thing is now part of my bedtime ritual.

 When and Where to Use Each Technique